 In the last several years there has been a debate brought up by the Slavic resident of modern-day “Northern Macedonia” whether Alexander the Great was Greek or “Macedonian”.

 The short answer is that Alexander was both Macedonian and Greek, much like Leonardo Da Vinci, Michelangelo and Dante were both Tuscan and Italian.
-He is known as Alexander the Macedonian because he was the King of Macedonia (at the time, Greece was not a unified republic, but it was divided in many city-states and kingdoms).

 Did Alexander see himself as a Greek?

-Lastly, Alexander was ethnically Greek, and the modern inhabitants of North Macedonia are overwhelmingly Slavic.
+In addition to this, Alexander was ethnically Greek, and the modern inhabitants of North Macedonia are overwhelmingly Slavic.
 The Slavic people have a rich history, but that history did not begin in the region of Macedonia until about 1,000 years after Alexander’s death.
 The Slavic people originated far more to the north, in Eastern Europe and Russia, and only migrated to modern-day Macedonia in the middle ages.

 The debate may seem academic to some, but for the peoples of Greece and North Macedonia, it is still a live issue and one which raises strong emotions on both sides.
 No doubt the debates, claims, and counter-claims will continue unabated.
 Alexander, a giant of the ancient world, still has a massive effect even to this day.